XX3E/xx3e.github.io/docs/blog/2024/more_writeups.md

 ---
-Title: We need more writeups
+title: We need more writeups
 parent: 2024
 ---